-- ½ cup white rum or coconut rum
+- ½ cup silver rum or coconut rum

-- While whisking, pour the boiling water into the gelatin and stir until the gelatin is dissolved.
-Add the sugar, and whisk until dissolved.
+- Add sugar to the boiling water and whisk until dissolved.
+Pour the boiling water into the gelatin and whisk until the gelatin is dissolved.

-- Add the pineapple juice, cream of coconut, and rum.
+- Add the pineapple juice, coconut syrup, and rum.
 Whisk to combine.